-Gruber Logistics is committed to cost optimization to enhance business profitability in an increasingly uncertain global market.
-A key objective is to simplify operations and seek synergies by integrating Universal Transport into the group structure.
-This includes aligning all key performance indicators (KPIs), particularly financial ones, to improve the NFP/EBITDA ratio and enhance the company's rating.
+Gruber Logistics is focused on optimizing costs to strengthen business profitability amid growing global uncertainty.
+A central goal is to streamline operations and leverage synergies through the integration of Universal Transport into the group's structure.
+This involves aligning all key performance indicators (KPIs), especially financial metrics, to improve the NFP/EBITDA ratio and support an enhanced company rating.

-Economic value (in Mio€) 2023 2022 2021

-Direct economic value generated: 680.0 607.2 438.9
+Economic value (in Mio€) 2024 2023 2022 2021 Direct economic value generated 684.0 680.0 607.2 438.9

-thereof Revenue (680.0) (607.2) (438.9)